Complete rules of Physics Brawl Online

 • The number of significant figures and the units of the answer are always written in the problem task.

 • The values of some constants needed for the calculations are given in the list of constants available to each team.
 It is necessary to use these values to obtain the correct result within the tolerance interval.
-If the problem statement provides a different value, it is required to use that value.
-If the constant is not specified, its value should be obtained from common publicly available sources.
+If the problem statement provides a different value, this value takes priority.
+If the constant is not specified, its value should be obtained from publicly available sources.

 DESCRIPTION OF THE COMPETITION